What is a neck lift procedure?

 The recovery period is marked by some swelling and bruising.
 This may hide the results of your neck lift procedure till the swelling subsides.
 The bruising, in most cases, disappears within the first week of the recovery period and you may have some numbness that may persist for weeks, if not months.

 After the head bandage is removed the following day, you will need to wear a neck support garment.
 This should be worn constantly for the first five days and only be removed for showers.
-After this time it should be worn when you are not in the public eye.
 This should be worn for approximately 2 weeks following the surgery depending on your degree of swelling.
 Along with the swelling and tightness, you may also experience mild pain and discomfort which may be relieved by pain management medications prescribed by Dr Doyle.

 To further minimise swelling, you should keep your head elevated and straight.
 This not only works wonders for the swelling but also facilitates the wound healing process.
 During this period, you should absolutely refrain from doing any strenuous exercise that may put pressure on the incisions and complicate the wound healing.
 You should also abstain from smoking as it may result in an infection and ruin the results of your procedure.
 You should avoid any consumption of alcohol during the recovery phase, especially while taking the pain management medications to ensure the best possible results are achieved.